Fmsticks2/OPTRIXTRADES/UserFlow.md

    - Signal notifications can be toggled on/off

 2. **Auto-Trading (VIP Only)**
-   - VIP users can enable/disable auto-trading
+   - VIP users can enable/disable AI Auto-Trading
    - Auto-trade notifications can be toggled on/off
+   - Custom risk management settings available

 ## Support System